rage/java-programming/data/part-9/2-interfaces.md

 Esimerkki: -->
 <h2>One item per product</h2>

-Let's change our cart so that if a product is being added thats already in the cart, we don't add a new item, but instead update item already in the cart by calling its *increaseQuantity()* method.
+Let's change our cart so that if a product is being added that's already in the cart, we don't add a new item, but instead update item already in the cart by calling its *increaseQuantity()* method.

 E.g:
 <!-- ```java